 The west webcams show how bad were conditions during the eclipse below the horizon.
 As it worst, a day after it was slightly better.

-The scene looks slightly darker, but it’s driven by quite thick cloudiness and lack of clear gaps, which could let some scatter light in.
+The scene looks slightly darker, but it’s driven by quite thick cloudiness and a lack of clear gaps, which could let some scattered light in.
 The shots were taken at 7:25pm local time, so about half an hour before the greatest phase.
 The eclipse impact was a little then.

 9 – Hakusembe River Lodge webcam – gathered a good result, because the weather conditions were surprisingly good at this location.
 The most downside is, that this location was far north of the extended path of totality.
 Despite a quite proper bearing towards the west, chasing the umbra would be a challenge here.
 Another thing is the nearest landscape around.
 The most interesting camera frame was occupied by trees, which wasn’t helpful at all.

-The eclipse impact on twilight looks really well here.
+The eclipse’s impact on twilight looks really well here.
 At this position, the eclipse started roughly when sunset began, peaking when Sun was about 10 degrees below the horizon.
-It’s something similar to see in Northern Spain on April 9, 2024, although the webcam position was at the opposite side of it, against the situation which is going to happen at Spanish Galician coast in 2024, whereas the distance both places from the extended umbral path seems to be similar.
+It’s something similar to see in Northern Spain on April 9, 2024, although the webcam position was on the opposite side of it, against the situation which is going to happen on the Spanish Galician coast in 2024, whereas the distance between both places from the extended umbral path seems to be similar.

 The webcam catches a lot of artifacts, which are illuminated under low light conditions.
 Some of them are also reflected in the camera vision, which makes detailed observation difficult.
 I tried to gain something more after coloration.

-The enhanced colors don’t tell much either about the umbra presence.
+The enhanced colors don’t tell much either about the umbra’s presence.
 Only the artifacts are emphasized.
-We are also able to distinguish major types of clouds visible in the sky at that moment.
+We are also able to distinguish the major types of clouds visible in the sky at that moment.